CryDeTaan/OpenVPN/README.md

 ### Configure

 I use a credentials file, I am okay with this, there isn't a better way that I know of.

 ` ➜  ~ vim /etc/openvpn/creds `

+### Startup
+reboot at this stage.

 ### Auto-Start

+By default, all configured VPNs are started during system boot.
+Edit `/etc/default/openvpn` to start specific VPNs